Steve Eisman: Campaign against for-profit colleges

+2023 Gaza War

+In late 2023, during the Gaza war, Eisman requested that his family name be removed from a scholarship at his alma mater, the University of Pennsylvania, in response to what he described as antisemitic sentiments expressed during pro-Palestinian protests.
+Speaking to CNBC, he said that any student who “holds up a sign that says ‘free Palestine from the river to the sea’ should be expelled.”

+On 20 September 2024, Eisman responded to a video on X showing burning tents of displaced Gazans after an Israeli airstrike, which was captioned "Screams of Palestinians being burnt alive.
+A holocaust is happening before our eyes and the world is silent."
+Eisman posted, "You must be kidding.
+We are not silent.
+We are celebrating."
+He subsequently apologized for his remarks and deleted his X account, but was placed on indefinite leave of absence from Neuberger Berman.

 Personal life

 He has been married to Valerie Feigen since 1989.
-Valerie was also portrayed in The Big Short under the name Cynthia, by Marisa Tomei.
+Valerie was portrayed in The Big Short under the name Cynthia, by Marisa Tomei.
 Feigen, who worked for J.P.
-Morgan, said of her husband, "Even on Wall Street people think he's rude and obnoxious and aggressive."
+Morgan, said of her husband, "Even on Wall Street, people think he's rude and obnoxious and aggressive."
 While Eisman seems aware of his tendency to be rude he does not seem to be concerned by it.
 He once said to an interviewer on this topic, "I forget myself sometimes."

 Eisman's first-born son, Max, died after his night nurse rolled on top of him in her sleep.
-Eisman and his intimates describe the death of his son as a hugely influential event that affected him in many ways.
+Eisman and people who know him well describe the death of his son as a hugely influential event that affected him in many ways.